What are the Scottish National Standardised Assessments (SNSA)?

 An overview of assessments

-The web-based Scottish National Standardised Assessments tool enables teachers to administer online literacy and numeracy assessments to learners in P1, P4, P7 and S3.
-The assessments are marked and scored automatically giving teachers immediate feedback to help children progress.
+SNSA provides Scottish teachers with diagnostic information on aspects of Reading, Writing and Numeracy at P1, P4, P7 and S3 stages.
+The assessments are marked and scored automatically giving teachers immediate feedback to help children progress through their learning.

-Once assessments have been completed, a diagnostic report will be available for individuals and groups of learners.
+Once the assessments have been completed, a diagnostic report is available for teachers based on either an individual or groups of learners.
 The reports focus on establishing where learners are in their progress in literacy and numeracy, identifying strengths as well as areas that require further support.
 The information provided by the assessments helps teachers to assess children's progress and to plan next steps in learning.

 For more information please visit the assessments and reports page.